 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.

 Not for basic use.
-The open-source framework handles standard documents well with community loaders.
-LlamaParse is valuable for complex documents (PDFs with tables, charts, multi-column layouts) where standard parsers fail.
+The open-source framework can handle many standard document and retrieval workflows with available loaders.
+LlamaParse is positioned for complex documents such as PDFs with tables, charts, or multi-column layouts, and the hosted pricing page lists a Free plan with 10,000 credits per month.
 LlamaCloud's managed indices are useful for production deployments that want managed infrastructure.

-Start with VectorStoreIndex for most use cases — it's the most versatile and well-supported.
+Start with VectorStoreIndex for most use cases — it's the most common fit for semantic retrieval.
 Use TreeIndex when you need document summarization.
-KeywordTableIndex for exact keyword matching.
-KnowledgeGraphIndex for relationship-based queries.
-In practice, 90% of applications use VectorStoreIndex.
-Combine indices with ComposableGraph when you need multiple strategies.
+KeywordTableIndex can help with exact keyword matching.
+KnowledgeGraphIndex can support relationship-based queries.
+In practice, many applications start with VectorStoreIndex and add more specialized strategies only when evaluation shows they are needed.

 Compare features, test the interface, and see if it fits your workflow.